-CALGARY: The Justice Centre, a non-profit, non-partisan, non-political public interest law firm, today warned Calgary Emergency Management Chief Tom Sampson and Mayor Naheed Nenshi that Mr. Sampson’s threat to impose a 28-day “circuit breaker” lockdown on the City of Calgary will result in immediate legal action.
+CALGARY: Today the Justice Centre warned Calgary Emergency Management Chief Tom Sampson and Mayor Naheed Nenshi that Mr. Sampson’s threat to impose a 28-day “circuit breaker” lockdown on the City of Calgary will result in immediate legal action.

 On Sunday, November 15, 2020, Mr. Sampson told CBC News that Calgary should institute a 28-day “circuit breaker” lockdown, shutting down all “non-essential” services.
 In a number of tweets on November 14, Mr. Sampson described the rising infections as an incoming tsunami.
 “This second wave is large and it may run over our healthcare system,” he tweeted.
 “We must stop the spread of Covid-19, there is little to debate here…the tsunami siren is wailing.”